 Her realization of what had gone wrong did not stem from empathy as it might have for other people—it was an intellectual exercise.
 But because her emotions were not so deeply involved, it was easier to go through the process and make the necessary corrections.

-We can classify people as fools by the following rubric: when it comes to practical life, what should matter is getting long-term results, and getting the work done in as efficient and creative a manner as possible.
+What should matter is getting long-term results, and getting the work done in as efficient and creative a manner as possible.
 But fools carry with them a different scale of values.
 They place more importance on short-term matters.
-They are ruled by their ego and insecurities.

 In dealing with fools you must adopt the following philosophy: they are simply a part of life, like rocks or furniture.

 For Mozart, if the piece was new and hard to figure out, he would attack it day and night with such tenacity that it would soon become part of his repertoire.
 At night, his parents would have to force him to stop practicing and send him to bed.
 This love of practice only seemed to increase with the years.

 Sensing that his time was short and that he had almost too much to express, he threw himself into his music with an intensity that was even greater than what he had displayed in childhood.
 As if all of his ideas had been pent up for too long, he exploded in a creative outburst unprecedented in the history of music.

 Some people maintain their childlike spirit and spontaneity, but their creative energy is dissipated in a thousand directions, and they never have the patience and discipline to endure an extended apprenticeship.
 Others have the discipline to accumulate vast amounts of knowledge and become experts in their field, but they have no flexibility of spirit, so their ideas never stray beyond the conventional and they never become truly creative.
 Masters manage to blend the two—discipline and a childlike spirit.